-CHARACTERS is Safety Third Productions’ evening length dance and new media work, choreographed and performed by Katherine Helen Fisher, and directed by Katherine Helen Fisher and Shimmy Boyle; featuring interactive technology developed in collaboration with the Georgia Institute of Technology’s Office of the Arts and Wearable Computing Center.
+CHARACTERS is Safety Third Productions’ evening length dance and new media work, directed, choreographed and performed by Katherine Helen Fisher; featuring interactive technology developed in collaboration with the Georgia Institute of Technology’s Office of the Arts and Wearable Computing Center.

 This mixed media performance piece explores the connection between identity, technology, ritual and connectivity though a series of conceptual media portraits, movement poems and audience engagements.